-4. The online payment system will become a commodity
+4. Online payment processing will become a commodity

 Machine learning already helps with transaction approval by providing real-time security for transactions.
-It also helps with customer service when there is a problem and can help predict delinquency in payments.
-As online payment systems become goods themselves, machine learning will make them more marketable and more secure.
+It also can assist with customer service (when there is a problem) and can contribute to predicting delinquency in payments.
+As online payment systems become commodities themselves, machine learning will make them more marketable and more secure.

 5. Fintech and financial institutions will partner to keep up with innovation in the industry

 According to Boston Consulting Group, 2021 is ripe for acquisitions.
 From its 2019 report on what it takes for banks to survive, it wrote: “Scale has always been a driver of value in banking, but it is more critical than ever because of the need for investment in technology and digital capabilities.”

 FinTech magazine agrees, saying that fintechs offer the ability to solve problems that traditional financial service firms cannot, while the older companies bring customer loyalty and established networks to the table.

 Of course, those acquisitions mean new challenges for unifying customer data, product lines, and making sure agents have visibility across the enterprise to answer customer questions.

 As a result, machine learning combined with powerful search is driving new investment in fintech, and is expected to be worth $7,305.6 million by 2022.
 The ability of machine learning to learn and predict enables fintech providers to recognize new business opportunities and work out coherent strategies.